olgeni/freebsd-dektec/README.md

 - dektec.c - the actual device driver code
 - dektec.h - lots of IOCTL codes used in the driver
 - Dta1xxCodes.h - codes and constants from DekTek
-- Dta1xxRegs.h - use to include GenRegs.h, Helpers.h, RxRegs.h, TxRegs.h.
+- Dta1xxRegs.h - use to include GenRegs.h, RxRegs.h, TxRegs.h.
-- Helpers.h - helper functions from DekTek, adapted to FreeBSD (write byte, read word, etc.)
 - GenRegs.h - definitions related to the generic control register, from DekTek, adapted to FreeBSD
 - RxRegs.h - definitions related to the RX control register, from DekTek, adapted to FreeBSD
 - TxRegs.h - definitions related to the TX control register, from DekTek, adapted to FreeBSD